TyDevX/TyDevX/README.md

 # Hey there! 👋

-I'm TyDev, a 14yo kid that likes messing with code.
+I'm Frye/TyDev, a 14yo kid that likes messing with code.

 # If you look like one of these two characters hit me up please
 ![Monika DDLC <3](https://i1.sndcdn.com/artworks-000254624831-37rr44-t500x500.jpg)